 Encourage greater regional and international dialogue and collaboration in promoting ICTs for development

-Develop national ICT policies, legal and regulatory frameworks linked to sustainable development goals through an inclusive process
+Encourage the development of enabling environments, including through the development of policy and best-practices frameworks and strategies linked to sustainable development goals, through an inclusive and multistakeholder process

-Foster greater engagement and cooperation at the national, regional and international levels among all stakeholders through capacity building, research and knowledge sharing for inclusive development of the ICT sector
+Foster greater engagement and cooperation among all stakeholders at the local, national, regional and international levels through capacity building, research and knowledge sharing for development of the ICT sector

-Adopt policies and frameworks for the development of relevant, timely and accurate data and the effective collection, application and open exchange of the same; implement global best practices for the exchange of data to achieve data interoperability
+[Furthering the dialogue on policies and frameworks through governments as well as other stakeholder consultation, where appropriate for the development of relevant, timely and accurate data and for the effective collection, application and open exchange of the same;[ ensuring respect for human rights and privacy.]
+Toimplement global best practices for the exchange of data [such as designing international or regional frameworks] would be an effective tool to achieve data interoperability.]

-Promote the availability of affordable access to ICT as a key to the success of the government’s efforts to foster an information society and bridge emerging inequalities in digital economy
+Promote the affordable access to ICT and digital content as a key to the success of the efforts to foster an inclusive information society and bridge existing and emerging inequalities in digital economy.

+Ensure that the services resulting from policies and frameworks can be accessed by citizens in the community, through affordable and public access to ICTs and training and encourage a feedback process as well as a monitoring and evaluation mechanism.

+[[New Pillar, APIG, Civil Society]: Agree a formal framework that provides for all governments to participate, on an equal footing, in the governance and supervision of the ICANN and IANA functions, and that provides for effective supervision and accountability of these functions in accordance with paragraphs 29, 35, 36, 61 and 69 of the Tunis Agenda. ]

+h) In line with Action Line C1 of the Geneva Plan of Action, governments should further their efforts to initiate, at the national level, a structured dialogue involving all relevant stakeholders, including through public/private partnerships, in devising e-strategies for the Information Society and for the exchange of best practices for development, including on Internet-related public policy issues.

 Targets

-All States to develop national ICT policies, legal and regulatory frameworks with engagement of stakeholders through an inclusive process; respective governance authorities will choose an appropriate scope and focus of the policies, legal and regulatory frameworks
+Development of national ICT policies, legal and regulatory frameworks by each state with involvement of stakeholders through an inclusive process;